Creating a New Reality: A Sustainable Digital Transformation

 22-23 April 2026

-Registration now open
+Registration has now closed.

 This meeting is part of the NetDRIVE project, which focuses on delivering authoritative advice to UK Research and Innovation on sustainable digital research infrastructure.
 It will promote discussion on the shape, constraints, and opportunities of the emerging UK power supply, alongside broader questions of community leadership, scientific credibility, and digital transformation in support of net zero.
+Please see the delagate pack linked in the documents list below for detailed agenda and latest information.

 Meeting objectives